 - Refrigerate: Store the leftover mushroom masala curry in an airtight container in the fridge for up to 2-3 days.

-- Reheat: Reheat mushroom masala on the stovetop or microwave oven.
+- Reheat: Reheat the mushroom masala on the stovetop or in the microwave oven.
 If frozen, thaw the curry overnight in the refrigerator and reheat.

 Variations